Philosophy (PHL)

 Prerequisite(s): ( WR121Z )

-Introduces students to the philosophical quest for wisdom for the purpose of personal transformation: To understand themselves, reality, and their place within it by exploring fundamental questions and problems of metaphysics (the study of the nature of reality) and epistemology (the study of knowledge and truth) from a cross-cultural perspective.
+This course introduces students to the philosophical pursuit of wisdom as a means of personal transformation—encouraging deeper understanding of themselves, reality, and their place within it.
+It explores fundamental questions and problems in metaphysics (the study of the nature of reality) and epistemology (the study of knowledge and truth).
+A variety of Western traditions may be used to frame these questions, without limiting the course to any particular historical period or philosopher.

 This course may be taken 1 time for credit.